What to do in Kyoto

 What activities to do in Kyoto and what did we do in the city?

-Book the best experiences at klook.com
+Book the best experiences at getyourguide.com

-A geisha is a highly professional, intelligent and trained companion whose main goal is to entertain a closed society by dancing, singing, conversing, playing musical instruments or other arts.
+A geisha is a highly professional, intelligent, and trained companion whose main goal is to entertain a closed society by dancing, singing, conversing, playing musical instruments, or other arts.

 Many tourists think that geishas also practice prostitution, but this is a big mistake and an insult to this esteemed craft.